hermit-os/uhyve/README.md

 The output `kern.hv_support: 1` indicates virtualization support.

-At least on Big Sur, all process must have the [com.apple.security.hypervisor](https://developer.apple.com/documentation/Hypervisor) entitlement to use Hypervisor API.
+Startinhg with Big Sur, all processes using the Hypervisor API must have the [com.apple.security.hypervisor](https://developer.apple.com/documentation/Hypervisor) entitlement and therefor must be signed.

 ## Building from source